History of Oklahoma: Education

 In 1907, the Oklahoma constitution required that all students get a free and public education.
 However, only grades one through eight were offered and African American children were taught separately in different schools.
 In order to get more use out of the schools, as they did cost money to maintain and were not in constant use, they would offer adult schooling during these times where they were not in use such as the weekends.
 This would entail various lectures on topics such as science and literature, political discussions and various trade demonstrations, such as showing how to do different tasks at home or the farm.
 This got the community more involved with schools and better showed their importance to more people.

 Oklahoma began consolidating schools in 1903, and the Superintendent's reasoning behind this was to "better improve the quality of buildings, curricula, student interaction, adult education and country roads".
-The laws for schools in 1913 had this to say about curriculum, "in each and every school district there shall be taught: agriculture, orthography, reading, penmanship, English, grammar, physiology and hygiene, geography, U.S. history and civics, arithmetic, and other such branches as may be determined by the State Board of Education.
-"Starting in the 1910’s Oklahoma began to adopt a "Model School Program" to help improve rural education.
+The laws for schools in 1913 had this to say about curriculum, "in each and every school district there shall be taught: agriculture, orthography, reading, penmanship, English, grammar, physiology and hygiene, geography, U.S. history and civics, arithmetic, and other such branches as may be determined by the State Board of Education."
+Starting in the 1910s, Oklahoma began to adopt a "Model School Program" to help improve rural education.

 Oklahoma followed trends from the rest of the country after World War 1 and combined many districts into one building, and others started splitting the grades one through six and seven through twelve.
 Oklahoma put a tax levy into place so a poor school district would get some money per child so that it could meet the model school standards.